 In the normal course of business, the Company incurs obligations to make future payments as it executes its business plan.
 These contracts may relate to preclinical or clinical studies, manufacturing or manufacturing process development and other product development activities.
-Currently, these contracts include the clinical research organization conducting our Phase II clinical trial for acute ischemic stroke, clinical study sites in our Phase II CKD study and various vendors supporting the performance of these studies.
+Currently, these contracts include clinical study sites in our Phase 2 CKD study, home nursing services and various vendors supporting the performance of the study.
 These commitments are subject to significant change and the ultimate amounts due may be materially different as these obligations are affected by, among other factors, the number and pace of patients enrolled, the number of clinical study sites enrolling subjects, the amount of time to complete study enrollments and the time required to finalize, analyze and report of study results.
 Clinical research agreements are generally cancelable upon 30 days' notice, with the Company's obligation limited to costs incurred up to that date, including any non-cancelable costs.
 Cancelation terms for product manufacturing and process development contracts vary and are generally dependent upon timelines for sourcing research materials and reserving laboratory time.
-As of December 31, 2019, the Company estimates that its outstanding commitments, including such cancellable contracts, are approximately \$4.9 million over the next 12 months and \$0 in the following 12 months.
+As of December 31, 2020, the Company estimates that its outstanding commitments, including such cancellable contracts, are approximately \$2.2 million over the next 12 months and \$0 in the following 12 months.